Morton 6

 Morton6-0Clydebank

-Queen of South6-0Brechin City
+Queen of the South6-0Brechin City

 Queen's Park4-1East Fife